DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

     return #something
 ```

-The actual content and return type of this function will depend both on the extension type (visualization, enrichment, or calculation) and naturally the actual analytics code that the extension should execute.
+The actual content and return type of this function will depend both on the extension type (visual, enrichment, or data) and naturally the actual analytics code that the extension should execute.

 ### Reading Data, Metadata and Parameters